-- 1 Width of the index pulse - 2 Movement to falling edge of the index pulse at velocity HMn_out
+1 Movement to index pulse at velocity HMn_out

 Position Setting

 By means of position setting, the actual position is set to the position value in parameter ${\tt HMp_setpusr}$.
 This also defines the zero point.

 Position setting is only possible when the motor is at a standstill.
 Any active position deviation remains active and can be compensated for by the position controller after position setting.